Mercedes-Benz C-Class (W203): Coupe (CL203)

+C-Class Sport Coupé (2000–2008)

-Mercedes introduced the C-Class Sport-Coupé (codenamed "Peanut" ver.
-CL203) to Europe in October 2000 as a three-door hatchback coupe with a fastback profile, based on the regular W203 C-Class range.
+Mercedes introduced the C-Class Sport Coupé (codenamed "Peanut" ver.
+CL203) to Europe in October 2000 as a three-door hatchback coupe, based on the regular W203 C-Class range.
 North American sales began in 2001 for the 2002 model year.

-Whereas the C-Class sedan and wagon had the traditional Mercedes horizontal bar grille with the hood ornament, the coupé had a star-grille front end giving it a sportier look.
-The coupé also had a fastback roofline, an optional panoramic sunroof, and a functional rear spoiler to provide downforce at high speeds.
-The coupé was seven inches (178 mm) shorter overall than the sedan, while sharing the same wheelbase length.
+Whereas the C-Class sedan and wagon had the traditional Mercedes horizontal bar grille with the hood ornament, the Sport Coupé had a star-grille front end giving it a sportier look.
+The Sport Coupé also had a fastback roofline, an optional panoramic sunroof, and a functional rear spoiler to provide downforce at high speeds.
+The Sport Coupé was seven inches (178 mm) shorter overall than the sedan, while sharing the same wheelbase length.